Attention EU & British Pensioners

 - One thick winter jacket you won’t need in Spain

-- One set of outdoors chairs and beach umbrella you may need in Spain
+- One set of outdoor chairs and beach umbrella you may need in Spain

 - Two super nice meals for you and your partner, one bottle of superb Spanish wine and two spirits (taxi not included)